Fabrizio Calvi: Career

 His participation in nine films on the secret services during World War II allowed Calvi to work with Igor Barrère and Pierre Desgraupes.
 His collaboration with Jean-Michel Meurice led to a dozen films about the Mafia, a series on the Crédit Lyonnais scandal, Série noire au Crédit Lyonnais and another series on the Elf affair including the widely acclaimed movie Elf, une Afrique sous influence.
 His investigation on black terrorism in Europe during the Cold War led to two films, including L'orchestre noir, which was broadcast by Arte and RAI.

 Calvi's knowledge of American archives led him to revisit some of the darkest chapters of World War II.
 He published and codirected Pacte avec le diable, a book and film devoted to American intelligence and the Holocaust.
 Written with Marc Mazurovsky of the United States Holocaust Memorial Museum, Le festin du Reich covers the economic pillage of France by the Germans.

 Between 2007 and 2010, Calvi researched the FBI, resulting in a book published by Fayard in late January 2010 and in five films released by France 5.
 A book, 11 Septembre, la contre-enquête and two films, Les routes de la terreur, aired on Arte in September 2011.

 Beginning in 2013 Calvi, worked with SEPT.info, a magazine and website based in Switzerland.
 His first series was a 1992 investigation of Berlusconi's relationship with the mafia.
 Other topics covered for SEPT.info included lengthy behind-the-scenes investigations of the September 11 attacks, Edward Snowden, Switzerland's spy nest, the Jimmy Hoffa mystery, the FBI's campaign against Martin Luther King, the FBI's secret war against hackers, the mafia against journalists in Italy, the Charlie Hebdo attack and mental illness in Bali.

 Death

 Calvi committed physician assisted suicide on the 23rd of October 2021 in Switzerland.
-In a Facebook posting, Calvi disclosed that he had decided to take his own life because he was dealing with a terminal illnesss.
+In a Facebook posting, Calvi disclosed that he had decided to take his own life because he was dealing with a terminal illness.